Announcement

 HF propagation crossing the auroral ovals and polar regions is likely to be

 There is a chance of 6 meter TEP propagation from the southern tier of U.S. states to South America.
-There is a slight chance of oblique TEP propagation to the South Pacific through late April.
-There is a chance that unreliable geographically focused sporadic-E propagation may briefly couple some lucky mid-latitude stations into TEP and oblique-TEP propagation through late-April.
+There is a slight chance of oblique TEP propagation to the South Pacific and Sub-Saharan Africa through May.
+There is a chance that unreliable geographically focused sporadic-E propagation may briefly couple some lucky mid-latitude stations into TEP and oblique-TEP propagation through May.

-40 through 10 meter long path propagation from North America to south and southeast east Asia is likely to be mostly normal on Thursday, Friday and Saturday.
+40 through 10 meter long path propagation from North America to south and southeast east Asia is likely to be normal during Tuesday and mostly normal during Wednesday and Thursday.

 This forecast derived from today's NOAA/SWPC web pages and 15 other online sources (the URLs at the end of this forecast) is published five days a week (M-F) in The Daily DX.